Yu-Lab-Genomics/MethylAI/README.md

 Execute demo/demo.py as described in the Demo section.
 The output will provide MethylAI’s predicted methylation levels for the chromosome 11 test set.
 4. Fine‑tune on your own data (optional)
 To adapt MethylAI to your own dataset, follow the Fine‑tuning Tutorial 1 and 2 to fine‑tune a model that can serve as a baseline for your specific biological context.

+**⚠️ Technical Note**: The MethylAI model is designed to predict both site-specific and regional methylation levels.
+Consequently, the program does not validate whether input coordinates correspond to canonical CpG dinucleotides.
+We caution that prediction accuracy for non-CpG sites has not been systematically evaluated and may not reflect biological reality.

 ---